jvssvj/Intro-Section-With-Dropdown-Navigation-Main/README.md

 ## The Challenge

 Users should be able to:
+  - View the relevant dropdown menus on desktop and mobile when interacting with the navigation links
-  - View the optimal layout for the app depending on their device's screen size
+  - View the optimal layout for the content depending on their device's screen size
   - See hover states for all interactive elements on the page
-  - Generate a new piece of advice by clicking the dice icon

 <br>